MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: Game Formulation

 \subsection{Utility of MU}

 We define the utility of MU $m$ composed of the rewards from MSPs and the cost incurred for contribution, which is also affected by resource constraints and immersion requirements for consuming vehicular metaverse services.
-The cost incurred due to local training and model uploading, which can be expressed as where $c_{m}^{f}$ and $c_{m}^{B}$ denote the cost factors of computation and communication resources, respectively.
-Let $\bm{f}_{m}\triangleq\left( f_{m1}, f_{m2}, \ldots, f_{mn}\right)$ and $\bm{B}_{m}\triangleq\left( B_{m1}, B_{m2}, \ldots, B_{mn}\right)$ be the computation and communication allocation profiles of MU $m$, respectively.
-Then, the utility maximization problem for MU $m$ within $T$ can be formulated as
+The cost incurred due to local training and model uploading can be expressed as where $c_{m}^{f}$ and $c_{m}^{B}$ denote the cost factors of computational and communication resources, respectively.
+Let $\bm{f}_{m}\triangleq\left( f_{m1}, f_{m2}, \ldots, f_{mN}\right)$ and $\bm{B}_{m}\triangleq\left( B_{m1}, B_{m2}, \ldots, B_{mN}\right)$ be the computational and communication allocation profiles of MU $m$, respectively.
+Then, the utility maximization problem for MU $m$ within $T$ can be formulated as \begin{problem}

-\textbf{Problem 1} where $S_{m}$ indicates the minimum computation resource required to enjoy other basic services.
-Constraints C1 and C3 indicate that the MU's total computation and communication resources are limited and cannot be fully used to contribute learning models, given the MU's demand for basic services.
-Constraint C2 ensures that the total time for local training and uploading cannot exceed the time constraint $\tau_{n}$ for each round.
-The goal of each MU is to choose the optimal allocation of computation $\bm{f}_{m}$ and communication $\bm{B}_{m}$ resources to maximize its utility.
-Note that $V_{mn}$ must be greater than $0$.
-This is because if $V_{mn}\leq 0$ and MU $m$ is involved in contributing learning models, then the utility is calculated as $p_{mn}V_{mn}-C_{mn}\leq0$, resulting in MU $m$ will not participate in the trading.
+\end{problem} where $p_{mn}$ is the reward offered by MSP $n$ to MU $m$ for their contribution. $S_{m}$ indicates the minimum computational resource required to enjoy other basic services.
+Constraints C1 and C3 indicate that the MU's total computational and communication resources are limited and cannot be fully used to contribute local models, given the MU's demand for basic services.
+Constraint C2 ensures that $V_{mn}$ is non-negative, guaranteeing that the value derived from the task meets the MSP's minimum requirements.
+Specifically, the total time for local training and uploading in each round cannot exceed the time constraint $\frac{1}{2}\tau_{n}$.
+The goal of each MU is to choose the optimal allocation of computational $\bm{f}_{m}$ and communication $\bm{B}_{m}$ resources to maximize its utility.